valentin-h/HierarchyJS/README.md

 #HierarchyJS 0.1

-##A content-based javascript library that generate HTML
+##A content-based javascript library that generates HTML

 HierachyJS allows you to get an HTML structure based on the data you give.